-After a bad week, US stock indexes slip again, led by banks
+Dow Jones industrials drop 500 as stock market losses deepen

 ADVERTISEMENT

-FINAL OFFER: Chipmaker Broadcom raised its offer for competitor Qualcomm to $121 billion in cash and stock, or $82 per share, and called the bid its best and final offer.
-It had offered $103 billion for Qualcomm, and that company says it will review the bid.
-Broadcom rose $3.23, or 1.4 percent, to $238.71 and Qualcomm dipped $1.70 , or 2.6 percent, to $64.39.
+BONDS: Bond prices receded after moving sharply higher on Friday.
+The yield on the 10-year Treasury slipped to 2.82 percent from 2.84 percent.

-BONDS: Bond prices fell slightly.
-The yield on the 10-year Treasury note rose to 2.85 percent from 2.84 percent.
+BITCOIN WOES: Bitcoin prices and futures continued to sink.
+According to Coindesk, the price of bitcoin fell 15 percent to $6,957.
+It reached a high of almost $20,000 in December, and traded under $1,000 in early 2017.
+Many financial pros warn that bitcoin is in a speculative bubble that could burst anytime.
+On the CME, bitcoin futures plunged 19 percent to $6,975.
+They tumbled 18 percent to $6,950 on the Cboe.

-GERMAN COALITION TALKS: Stocks in Europe also fell as German political parties struggled to form a government.
-Chancellor Angela Merkel's conservative Union bloc and the center-left Social Democrats originally set a Sunday deadline to wrap up talks on extending their alliance of the past four years but budgeted two extra days as a precaution when formal negotiations started Jan.
-26.
+GERMAN COALITION TALKS: Stocks in Europe also fell.
+Leading political parties in Germany, which is the largest economy in Europe, have struggled to form a government.
+Chancellor Angela Merkel's conservative Union bloc and the center-left Social Democrats are still in talks about extending their alliance of the past four years.

 ASIA: Japan's benchmark Nikkei 225 tumbled 2.6 percent and the South Korean Kospi shed 1.3 percent.
 Hong Kong's Hang Seng index sank 1.1 percent.